Key takeaways

 How does Ona differ from other coding agents?

-Ona bundles the agent with secure, isolated environments and fine-grained organizational controls — not just the AI model.
+Ona bundles agents with secure, isolated cloud environments and kernel-level organizational controls — the environment is the product, not just the AI model.

 Who competes with Ona?

-Devin, Factory, Cursor, and orchestration platforms like Tembo.
+Devin, Factory, GitHub Codespaces + Copilot coding agent, and orchestration platforms like Tembo.

 Executive Summary